nazdridoy/inferoxy-hub/README.md

 The app reads these at runtime — no extra setup required.

 ### How It Works
-1. The app requests a valid token from HF‑Inferoxy for each call.
+1. The app requests a valid token from AI‑Inferoxy for each call.
 2. Requests are sent to the selected provider (or `auto`).
 3. Status is reported back for rotation and telemetry.